viet-aus-it/vait-discord-bot/README.md

 ### Creating your discord app and bot

 You will need to manually create a new discord application and a new bot.
-Please check out [Create a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [Adding a bot to your servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) for more details.
+Please check out [Create a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [Adding a bot to your servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) for more details, with 2 notes:

+1. To ensure that the bot can read the messages content, check the [Discord Developer Portal => Bot Section](https://discord.com/developers/applications) and ensure that `Privileged Gateway Intents => Message Content Intent` feature is enabled
+2. When adding the bot to your server using OAuth2 URL generator, under `BOT PERMISSIONS => GENERAL PERMISSIONS`, ensure that "Administrator" is enabled.

 While creating the bot, please note down the bot `TOKEN`